 CALCULATE ( CALCULATE ( [Sales Amount], DATESYTD ( 'Date'[Date] ) ) )

-The application of a calculation item replaces a measure reference with the expression of the calculation item.
-Focus your attention on this last sentence: A measure reference is replaced.
+The application of a calculation item replaces a measure reference with the expression of the calculation item, still applying an implicit context transition.
+Focus your attention on this sentence: A measure reference is replaced.
 Without a measure reference, a calculation item does not apply any modification.
 For example, the following code is not affected by any calculation item because it does not contain any measure reference:

 CALCULATE ( SUMX ( Sales, Sales[Quantity] * Sales[Net Price] ), 'Time Intelligence'[Time calc] = "YTD" )